vanils/callbacks/README.md

 # Callbacks

 A simple library for javaScript callbacks.
 Does not have dependency on any other library.
 Allows adding, removing and firing callbacks.
-Should work on every browser and also with Node.
+Works also with Node.

 ## Quick start